darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 3. Your battery is to low, it is undetermined on how much battery power we must have.
 I would say at least over 15%.<br>

 ### What is the offset of the worlds audio?
-These are the winning lottery numbers!<br>
+These are positively the winning lottery numbers!<br>

 Offset left = -30.592000000000002<br>
 Offset right = -30.592000000000002<br>